RedPandaDP/Test_with_kp/Control award/Readme.md

-Below are the teams on which I did the research
+Below are the teams on which I did the research 1.Technical difficulty
-1. iteative intentions
+2. iteative intentions
-2. Technical difficulty
+3. Mainframe
-3. ...
+4. ...